Opentrons/opentrons/api/docs/v2/new_modules.rst

 Additional Labware Parameters
 -----------------------------

 In addition to the mandatory ``load_name`` argument, you can also specify additional parameters.
-If you specify a ``label``, this name will appear in the Opentrons App and the run log instead of the load name.
+For example, if you specify a ``label``, this name will appear in the Opentrons App and the run log instead of the load name.
 For labware that has multiple definitions, you can specify ``version`` and ``namespace`` (though most of the time you won't have to).
 The :py:meth:`~.ProtocolContext.load_labware` methods of all powered modules accept these additional parameters.

 .. _temperature-module: